 This is from "The Gardener", collected in Debits and Credits (1926)

-On the Western Front, Helen Turrell has lost her deeply-loved 'nephew', actually her son, and has come over to France to see his grave, among many many thousands of others.
+On the Western Front, Helen Turrell has lost her deeply-loved 'nephew', whom she has brought up as her son, and has come over to France to see his grave, among many many thousands of others.